thynnine/pysic/Geometry_f90.rst

         the number of neighbors in the lists
   .. data:: subcell

+    Subvolume, which is a part of the supercell containing the simulation.

+    The subcells are used in partitioning of the simulation space in subvolumes.
+    This divisioning of the simulation cell is needed for quickly finding the neighbors of atoms (see also :class:`pysic.FastNeighborList`).
+    The fast neighbor search is based on dividing the system, locating the subcell in which each atom is located, and then searching for neighbors for each atom by only checking the adjacent subcells.
+For small subvolumes (short cutoffs) this method is much faster than a brute force algorithm that checks all atom pairs.
+It also scales :math:`\mathcal{O}(n)`.

     Contained data:

     neighbors: integer    *size(3, -1:1, -1:1, -1:1)*
+        indices of the 3 x 3 x 3 neighboring subcells (note that the neighboring subcell 0,0,0 is the cell itself)
     vector_lengths: double precision    *size(3)*
+        lengths of the vectors spanning the subcell
     offsets: integer    *size(3, -1:1, -1:1, -1:1)*
+        integer offsets of the neighboring subcells - if a neighboring subcell is beyond a periodic border, the offset records the fact
     max_atoms: integer    *scalar*
+        the maximum number of atoms the cell can contain in the currently allocated memory space
     vectors: double precision    *size(3, 3)*
+        the vectors spanning the subcell
     atoms: integer  *pointer*  *size(:)*
+        indices of the atoms in this subcell
     n_atoms: integer    *scalar*
+        the number of atoms contained by the subcell
     indices: integer    *size(3)*
+        integer coordinates of the subcell in the subcell divisioning of the supercell
     include: logical    *size(-1:1, -1:1, -1:1)*
+        A logical array noting if the neighboring subcells should be included in the neighbor search.
+Usually all neighbors are included, but in a non-periodic system, there is only a limited number of cells and once the system border is reached, this tag will be set to ``.false.`` to notify that there is no neighbor to be found.
   .. data:: supercell

     Supercell containing the simulation.